PAC-Bayes meta-learning with implicit task-specific posteriors: Methodology

+The only distribution left is the task-specific \say{posterior} \(q(\mathbf{w}_{i}; \lambda_{i})\).
+In general, \(q(\mathbf{w}_{i}; \lambda_{i})\) can be modelled following one of the two general types: prescribed and implicit \cite{diggle1984monte}.
+For example, ABML~\cite{ravi2018amortized} and VAMPIRE~\cite{nguyen2020uncertainty} are prescribed approaches where \(q(\mathbf{w}_{i}; \lambda_{i})\) is assumed to be a multivariate normal distribution with a diagonal covariance matrix.
+Such approximation is, however, inexpressive, resulting in a poor estimation.
+In contrast, implicit modelling only has access to the samples generated from the distribution of interest without assuming any analytical form of such distribution, e.g. the generator in generative adversarial networks~\citep{goodfellow2014generative}.
+In this paper, we use the implicit modelling approach to expressively represent \(q(\mathbf{w}_{i}; \lambda_{i})\).

-Both distributions \(p(\mathbf{w}; \theta)\) and \(q(\mathbf{w}; \lambda_{i})\) are now defined at a more fundamental level whereby data is generated through a stochastic mechanism without specifying parametric distributions.
-We use a parameterised model (i.e., a generator \(G\) represented by a deep neural network) to model the sample generation:
+The distribution \(q(\mathbf{w}_{i}; \lambda_{i})\) is now defined at a more fundamental level whereby data is generated through a stochastic mechanism without specifying a parametric distribution.
+A parameterised model (i.e., a generator \(G\) represented by a deep neural network) is used to model the sample generation: